andrewchu16/friend-bot/README.md

 ## Introduction

-Have you ever been up on Discord at night, feeling lonely? ~~This is a common issue that has beening affecting our developers. :)~~
+Have you ever been up on Discord at night, feeling lonely? ~~This is a common issue that has been affecting our developers. :)~~

 Look no further, for `Friend Bot`!
-Friend bot is discord bot AI meant to talk like a normal person and respond to your messages!
+Friend bot is a Cohere-powered discord bot AI meant to talk like a normal person and respond to your messages!
 With Friend Bot, you will always have a companion to talk to, and you'll never be lonely again!

 ![The power of friendship!](https://cdn.discordapp.com/attachments/817583958861807632/962411330613157918/Screen_Shot_2022-04-09_at_1.58.55_PM.png)